Hy Hazell: Personal life

 Hazell's given named of Hyacinth was abbreviated to "Hy" by Nigel Patrick when they were in Italy during World War II entertaining troops.

-She married Edward Adam Primrose Jenkins, land agent to the Duke of Marlborough, in 1950; he died in June 1960 at age 50.
+She married Edward Adam Primrose Jenkins, land agent to the Duke of Marlborough, in 1950; he died in June 1960 at the age of 50.

 In the summer of 1969, Hazell began playing Golde in Fiddler on the Roof in London's West End.
 On 10 May 1970, a Sunday when there was no performance, she died accidentally by choking to death whilst eating a steak at a friend's house.
 An inquest found that her blood showed a very high alcohol level: "A high enough level to account for some carelessness about eating and possibly the swallowing of food and therefore to have been almost a certain reason for her choking."